MaksymPylypenko/Dota-2-script/README.md

 2. Run an `.ahk` file.

 ## utility.ahk
+* To import, add `#Include %A_ScriptDir%/utility.ahk` at the top of your custom script.

 ### Functions
 * repeater(key,host) - repeats the same key with a 50 ms delay.